Old dog incontinence is more common in spayed females, but leaky plumbing can affect dogs of both sexes.

 Just soak the area then blot it all up, you may want to repeat this two or three times, then use an enzymatic cleaner such as Nature's Miracle brand to remove all remaining traces of stains and odors.

-* Do check the colorfastness of your carpet by testing the Oxyclene/water solution on an inconspicuous area first, because it can take the color out of some fabrics.
+* Check colorfastness by testing the Oxyclene/water solution on an inconspicuous area first.

 It's not always just controlling the flow of urine that's a problem for older dogs.
 Your senior might have difficulty controlling his bowels too.